Mt. Yahiko 弥彦山

-With Yahiko Shrine at its foothill, Mt Yahiko evokes a spiritual atmosphere.
+With Yahiko-jinja Shrine at its foothill, Mt.
+Yahiko evokes a spiritual atmosphere.
 Cedar-lined hiking trails only add to the ambiance.
 But it's the spectacular views that the mountain is most famous for, whether it's looking back out over Niigata or toward Sado Island and the Sea of Japan.

 By train, catch the Joetsu Shinkansen to Tsubame-Sanjo Station.
 Transfer to the Yahiko Line and disembark at Yahiko Station.
 The mountain is about a 15-minute walk away.